doctorfree/Asciiville/markdown/termprofset.1.md

 - background-color '#000000'
 - foreground-color '#AFAFAF'

 The font name and font size can be specified on the command line using the `-f fontname` and `-s fontsize` options.
+Background color and transparency in `xfce4-terminal` can be set with the `-B color` option.

-In addition to setting profile settings or font setting, *termprofset* can be used to restore profile settings or font setting saved from a previous invocation.
-Use the `-r` command line option to indicate restore saved profile settings or font setting.
+In addition to setting profile settings or font setting, *termprofset* can be used to save or restore profile settings or font setting saved from a previous invocation.
+Use the `-S` command line option to save the current profile or configuration settings of a terminal emulator.
+Use the `-R` command line option to indicate restore saved profile settings or font setting.
 In this way, *termprofset* can be used to manipulate a profile or font temporarily.
 Display ascii art with a customized profile or font then restore the original profile or font settings.

 Current profile or font settings can be listed with the `-l` option.

-The `termprofset` command is used by `asciiville` and `show_ascii_art` when displaying Ascii Art.
+The `termprofset` command is used by the `show_ascii_art` command when displaying Ascii Art.
 During Ascii Art displays the font size is manipulated to produce higher resolution character graphics during art display while setting the font size higher for Figlet text display.
-The font sizes used in these commands can be controlled via the `art_font_size` and `txt_font_size` values in `$HOME/.config/asciiville/config`.
+The font sizes used in this command can be controlled via the `art_font_size` and `txt_font_size` values in `$HOME/.config/asciiville/config`.
 Default font sizes are 4 and 20.

 # COMMAND LINE OPTIONS
+**-B**
+: indicates set background to black, no transparency

 **-f 'fontname'**
 : specifies the font name to set terminal's font to